5 things to consider before deploying visual AI at the edge in retail

 For example: in a retail stock-out scenario someone should be tasked with reviewing patterns in stock-outs to refine product ordering.
 Every process that these solutions touch needs to be reviewed so that the proper adjustments can be made so that your company can:

 - Adopt the solution successfully

 - Get the most out of its investment.

-While there are numerous other factors and considerations that go into building a visual AI solution for you retail business, keeping the aforementioned things in mind will not only help your edge adoption go smoother, but will also ensure that your company receives more value.
-Neal Analytics’ stockout solutions are backed by hundreds of hours of R&D and in real life experience, please contact us if this is something you’re interested in pursuing, as we have the right combination of managerial consulting experience and technical know how to make your retail AI solution successful.
+While there are numerous other factors and considerations that go into building a visual AI solution for your retail business, keeping the points above in mind will not only help your edge adoption go smoother but will also ensure that your company receives more value.
+Neal Analytics’ stock-out solutions are backed by hundreds of hours of R&D and real-life experience, please contact us if this is something you’re interested in pursuing, as we have the right combination of managerial consulting experience and technical know-how to make your retail AI solution successful.

 Learn more about visual AI at the edge in retail:

 - Considerations for moving AI workloads to the Edge